-- Breast cancer screening - Hemoglobin A1c Control for Patients with Diabetes - Controlling High Blood Pressure - Depression Screening and Follow-Up for Adolescents and Adults - CAHPS Health Plan Survey: Getting Needed Care - 2.
-Utilize the following recommended questions, best practices, and research for collecting and reporting SOGIESC data that will not cause harm to enrollees: - Questions should include intersex individuals - Questions should include non-harmful approaches to asking about gender identity - Questions should include non-harmful approaches to asking about sex characteristics and be able to differentiate between gender identity - Explain why it is important to collect SOGIESC data - Identify the intent for collecting the data and how it will be used, including a disclaimer that the data is confidential and protected - Include sex characteristics in data collection and allow for self-attestation - Language justice and the ability to add other languages and ensure that trainings are offered to those who work with Spanish speaking communities - Standardize the questions that are asked and how the data is displayed - Allow enrollees or insureds to check multiple boxes/categories and recognize that the responses may change over time - Make clear to enrollees or insureds that providing this information is purely voluntary - Determine regular cadence for reviewing the SOGIESC categories - Instead of using the term "health disparities", consider a different message such as "to better understand your health needs and concerns" or "to help your doctor provide the best possible care" - Recognize cultural identities and how they differ from SOGIESC data - 3.
-Conduct research and develop TGI quality measures in the following focus areas: - Timely access to primary and specialty preventative care - Post gender affirming surgical care for all TGI individuals - Access to puberty blockers
+- 1. Prioritize stratification of the DMHC's Health Equity and Quality Measures by SOGIESC.
+The Working Group identified the following measures as a priority for stratification: - [INSERT MEASURES AFTER DISCUSSION AT JANUARY 2024 MEETING] - 2.
+Utilize the following recommended questions and best practices for collecting and reporting SOGIESC data: - Questions should include intersex individuals and differentiate between gender identity and sex characteristics. - Explain why it is important to collect SOGIESC data. - Identify the intent for collecting the data and how it will be used, including a disclaimer that the data is confidential and protected. - Include sex characteristics in data collection and allow for self-attestation. - Language justice and the ability to add other languages. - Standardize the questions that are asked and how the data is displayed. - Allow enrollees to check multiple boxes/categories and recognize that the responses may change over time. - Determine regular cadence for reviewing the SOGIESC categories. - Instead of using the term "health disparities", consider a different message such as "to better understand your health needs and concerns" or "to help your doctor provide the best possible care". - Recognize cultural identities and how they differ from SOGIESC data. - 3.
+Conduct research and develop TGI quality measures in the following focus areas: - Access to preventative care - Urology for all TGI individuals, especially trans women post gender affirming surgery - Access to puberty blockers - Timely access to care - Pap smears - Pregnancy care - Cervical Screenings - Equity in accessing care